 - No Experience Required.
 Easy for newbies to get started with gaining experience here.
 Some transcribing companies want 2 years minimum experience, not here at CastingWords.
 If it’s the sort of work you enjoy it’s a great platform to build your resume on.

 - CastingWords pay you through PayPal and the minimum is a dollar.
 Love PayPal and the low amount, great payment features.
 They also pay the PayPal fees, so you get all the money you earned.
 Not a lot of companies do that.

 - Compensated for hard to understand audio, either accent or low volume or background noise.
 These are best left to experience transcribers.

 - Difficult audio is clearly labeled…but some does slip through.

 - Some audio is exciting or interesting.

-- Nice overall layout of site.
+- A nice overall layout of the site.
 Everything is easy to find.

 - Different jobs available not just transcribing.
 There is also Editing, grading and audio assessment.